 "A prospect asked for our last pentest report.
 We didn't have one.
 The deal stalled."

 Customer security questionnaires expect a current pentest report.
-Without one, deals slow at procurement.
+Without one, deals stall at procurement.

-Hands-on penetration testing for SaaS, fintech, and healthcare teams.
-A real test, a report engineers can act on, and a retest of reported findings after you fix things — included in scope.
+Hands-on penetration testing for SaaS, fintech, and healthcare teams — a real test by a senior tester, a report engineers can act on, and a retest of reported findings, included in scope.

 "A prospect asked for our last pentest report.
 We didn't have one.
 The deal stalled."

 Customer security questionnaires expect a current pentest report.
-Without one, deals slow at procurement.
+Without one, deals stall at procurement.

 "Our SOC 2 audit is eight weeks out and pentest is on the control list."

-SOC 2, ISO 27001, PCI DSS, and HIPAA all expect periodic penetration testing.
+SOC 2, ISO 27001, PCI DSS, and HIPAA all require periodic penetration testing.
 The window closes faster than teams plan for.

-"The last vendor handed us a sixty-page PDF nobody on the team could act on."
+"The last vendor handed us a sixty-page PDF nobody could act on."

 Findings without a working proof, a clear severity, and a fix engineers can paste into a ticket are findings nobody fixes.